-- The Board of Trustees will appoint the Principal. - The Principal, BOT Personnel Representative and Deputy Principal or Senior Team Leader will be involved with Permanent Scale A teaching appointments.
-The Principal and Deputy and /or Senior Team Leader will carry out Fixed Term Appointments.
-In any other cases the Personnel Committee will carry out appointments. - The Personnel Committee comprises of the Principal, BOT Staff Representative and Parent Representative responsible for Personnel and either the Deputy or Senior Team Leader.
+- The Board of Trustees will appoint the Principal. - The Principal, BOT Personnel Representative and Deputy Principal/Head of Junior School or Senior Team Leader will be involved with Permanent Scale A teaching appointments.
+The Principal and Deputy/Head of Junior School and /or Senior Team Leader will carry out Fixed Term Appointments.
+In any other cases the Personnel Committee will carry out appointments. - The Personnel Committee comprises the Principal, BOT Staff Representative and Parent Representative responsible for Personnel and either the Deputy/Head of Junior School or Senior Team Leader.
 There may be occasions where another senior teacher is involved. - Teacher appointments will be formalised after the Board of Trustees has been notified of the Personnel Committee's recommendation.
-Appointments will be formally recorded at the monthly BOT meetings. - All appointed staff must be registered with the Teachers Registration Board.
-A copy of teacher registration details will be kept in individual staff members' files. - The Principal and Deputy Principal will appoint short term relievers, the Personnel Committee will appoint Long Term Relievers. - For new appointments a job description and a person specification will be compiled prior to the advertisement.
+Appointments will be formally recorded at the monthly BOT meetings. - All appointed staff must be registered with the Teaching Council of Aotearoa New Zealand.
+A copy of teacher registration details will be kept in individual staff members' files.

+- The Principal and Deputy Principal will appoint short term relievers, the Personnel Committee will appoint Long Term Relievers. - For new appointments a job description and a person specification will be compiled prior to the advertisement.